Multiplicity Estimates: a Morse-theoretic approach: Multiplicity estimates

 In~\cite{gr:mult-c3} Gabrielov and Risler considered the case $n=3$ in detail using a different deformation technique.
 Their estimate, which is the best estimate known for this particular case, is as follows

-A naive application of Theorem~\ref{thm:mult-mc-bound} does not yield and improvement of this result.
+A naive application of Theorem~\ref{thm:mult-mc-bound} does not yield an improvement of this result.
 However, using the more refined approach indicated in Remark~\ref{rem:even-betti} one can still obtain an improvement using our method.

 Assume for simplicity that $d\ge n-1=2$ (the remaining case $d=1$ can be treated separately, for instance by reduction of dimension; we leave the details for the reader).
 Then, in the notations of~\secref{sec:milnor-mult} we have three Milnor fibers $F^{0,1,2}_p$ and by Remark~\ref{rem:even-betti} we are interested in an upper bound for the sum of their even Betti numbers.
 Simple computations using the corresponding polar varieties give